-The Company considers operations risks as its topmost strategic risks.
-The Board and Management has ranked the following strategic risk categories as critical and significant to the attainment of the Company's objectives and sustainability:
+The Corporation considers operations risks as its topmost strategic risks.
+It has implemented risk management processes, procedures and policies to manage or control such risks.
+The Board and

+Management ranked the following strategic risk categories as critical and significant to the attainment of the Corporation's objectives and sustainability: